uf-mil/mil/Simul8.md

 Simul8
 ======

-Simul8 is our internally implemented sub dynamics and vision simulation.
+Simul8 is our internally implemented water vehicle dynamics and vision simulation.
+It is designed to support multiple vehicles at once, and always with one eye toward surface vessels.
+At least some part of this is to anticipate the possibility of both the RobotX WAM-V and some sub (probably not Sub8) interacting in the water.

 # How to install